PongchanokWisut/Kokoabassplayer.github.io/README.md

 ### Support or Contact

 Most of my work is confidential.
-If you need a sample for the interview please contact
+If you need more samples for the interview please contact

 - <a href="mailto:kokoabassplayer@gmail.com">Send mail</a>
 - [Linkedin](https://www.linkedin.com/in/kokoabassplayer/)